POMDPPlanners.planners.mcts_planners package

 POMCP: Monte Carlo Tree Search planner for POMDPs with UCB1 action selection

-class POMDPPlanners.planners.mcts_planners.pomcp.POMCP(environment, discount_factor, depth, exploration_constant, name, time_out_in_seconds=None, n_simulations=None, log_path=None, debug=False, use_queue_logger=False)[source]
+class POMDPPlanners.planners.mcts_planners.pomcp.POMCP(environment, discount_factor, depth, exploration_constant, name, time_out_in_seconds=None, n_simulations=None, reserve_capacity=0, log_path=None, debug=False, use_queue_logger=False)[source]

 Example